nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The top toolbar is displayed with the Publish all button highlighted.](media/publishall_toolbarmenu.png "Publish changes")

 10. Since our source data is malformed and does not contain an Analyst column, we will need to create a data flow to transform the source data.
 A data flow allows you to graphically define dataset filters and transformations without writing code.
-These data flows can be leveraged as an activity in an orchestration pipeline.
+These data flows can be leveraged as an activity in an integration* pipeline.
 Create a new data flow, start by selecting **Develop** from the left menu, and in the **Develop** blade, expand the **+** button and select **Data flow**.

     ![From the left menu, the Develop item is selected.
 From the Develop blade the + button is expanded with the Data flow item highlighted.](media/develop_newdataflow_menu.png "Create a new data flow")